ajlinhard/byte-size-docs/AWS/Glue/Glue-Features-Advanced.md

 AWS Glue can be integrated with Amazon Q Developer, a coding companion.
 With this integration, you can develop code quickly and conveniently, which can help speed up your data preparation for analytics and ML.
 When you use AWS Glue Studio notebooks to write code in Python, or even just type in English, Amazon Q Developer provides you with real-time recommendations.
 You can then either accept the top suggestion, view more suggestions, or continue writing your own code.

-For more information on using Amazon Q Developer with AWS Glue, see Amazon Q data integration in AWS Glue(opens in a new tab).
+For more information on using Amazon Q Developer with AWS Glue, see [Amazon Q data integration in AWS Glue](https://aws.amazon.com/blogs/big-data/build-data-integration-jobs-with-ai-companion-on-aws-glue-studio-notebook-powered-by-amazon-codewhisperer/).

 ## Transactional data lake
 AWS Glue for Apache Spark now supports three open-source data lake storage frameworks: Apache Hudi, Apache Iceberg, and Linux Foundation Delta Lake.
 These frameworks provide consistent reading and writing of data in Amazon S3.
 They streamline incremental data processing in data lakes built on Amazon S3.
 This removes the need for a separate connector and reduces configuration steps in AWS Glue for Apache Spark jobs.
 With these frameworks, you can do time-travel queries; atomicity, consistency, isolation, and durability (ACID) transactions; streaming ingestion; change data capture; upserts; and deletes.

-For more information, see Using Data Lake Frameworks with AWS Glue ETL Jobs(opens in a new tab).
+For more information, see [Using Data Lake Frameworks with AWS Glue ETL Jobs](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-datalake-native-frameworks.html).